Dastronomer/Dastronomer/README.md

 - 👋 Hi, I’m @Dastronomer
-- 👀 I’m interested in big ass telescopes and the instruments hanging on them.
+- 👀 I’m interested in big telescopes and the instruments hanging on them.
 - 🌱 I’m currently learning ... github?
 - 💞️ I’m looking to collaborate on fancy ass code for adaptive optics, LaTeX, etc.
-- 📫 How to reach me; deno@ucolick.org
+- 📫 How to reach me: deno@ucolick.org

 <!---
 Dastronomer/Dastronomer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.